LimpSquid/led-cube-engine/README.md

 </p>

 ## Getting started
+Make sure you have the following packages installed on your system:
+- Compiler of your choice (GCC and Clang are tested and supported);
+- Boost;
-This project uses CMake to build the executable.
-Make sure you have CMake version 3.13 or higher installed.
-To build and run the executable follow these steps:
+- CMake (version 3.13 or higher);

+To build and run the `mock` target follow the steps below:

+1. Install required packages:
+    ```bash
+    $ sudo apt update
+    $ sudo apt install build-essential cmake libboost-dev
+    $ sudo apt install libopengl0 libopengl-dev libglfw3 libglfw3-dev libglew2.1 libglew-dev # Dependencies only for mock target
+    ```
 1. Clone this repository:
     ```bash
     $ git clone https://github.com/LimpSquid/led-cube-engine.git